 For information on premium SMS, where messages are sent between content providers and subscribers, see separate report: Australia - Mobile Media - PSMS Portals and Apps.

-Short Messaging Services (SMS), PSMS, MMS, regulations, iMessage, OTT services, revenue
+Short Messaging Services (SMS), PSMS, MMS, regulations, iMessage, OTT services, increases in sexting causing concern, revenue

 Telstra, Optus, Vodafone, VHA, 3.